 Parents

 - a.
 Children here like worship in the formal setting of an assembly.
 Why, do you think? - b.
-How could the children's comments about collective worship influence the way you pray together at home?
+"It's not like they're pushing you..."
+How could this observation affect the way you pray together at home?

 School/Church